 If you are looking for some of the best warabi mochi in Kyoto, then you will find it here at the Hosendo Japanese confectionery with the signboard out front announcing "Azuki Place."

 This is a highly acclaimed shop that lovers of traditional Japanese sweets are eager to visit.
 Here you can savor the shop's proud selection of sweets while admiring the view of a beautiful Japanese garden.

 The signature menu item warabi-mochi is handmade only after it has been ordered.
 It contains no preservatives or additives and is made only with bracken-starch flour, water, and sugar carefully kneaded together.
 It takes about 15 minutes to make from the time it is ordered.
 The view of the garden before your eyes is very relaxing and makes the time go by very quickly.

 Once the warabi-mochi has been made the shop manager Tomofumi Furuta personally delivers it.

 The final pleasure is the sensation when swallowing it.
 The sweetness lingers even as it goes down smoothly.
-It is the fine attention and care that goes into its creation that makes it so perfect.
+The fine attention and care that goes into its creation make it so perfect.

-It is not possible to make reservations, so please keep in mind that on weekends and mid-afternoons there usually is a line waiting to get in.
+It is not possible to make reservations, so please keep in mind that there usually is a line waiting to get in on weekends and mid-afternoons.
 We recommend going right after the shop opens.